A newly-graduated friend sent me this, as part of an e-mail about the difficulty of making friends after moving to a big city:

-I do want to clarify one point: It is possible for men and women to be authentic friends (I have a bunch of authentic female friends who I don’t want to bang and who, so far as I know, don’t want to bang me).
+I do want to clarify one point: It is possible for men and women to be authentic friends (I have a bunch of authentic female friends).
 It’s just much more unusual than many young straight women want to think it is.
-Many young straight women want to lie to themselves, or simply like deluding themselves, about their male “friends.”
+Many young straight women want to lie to themselves, or simply like deluding themselves, about male “friends.”

 Authentic cross-gender friendships are great and they are no less worth cultivating than any other friendship.
 But don’t lie to yourself and don’t go into authentic friendships with the purpose of trying to covertly shoot for more.